Leonardo Express: The Direct Train from Fiumicino Airport to Roma Termini

 The basic facts

 Leonardo Express runs nonstop between Fiumicino Airport (FCO) and Roma Termini.
 One service, no intermediate stops, 32 minutes.
-Departures every 30 minutes — roughly 06:08 to 23:23 from Termini, same frequency from the airport.
+Departures run every 15 to 30 minutes depending on the hour, from early morning until late at night, in both directions.
 The schedule is consistent; cancellations are rare.

 Tickets: €14 one-way, bought at station machines or through the Trenitalia app.
 Most regional rail passes specifically exclude the Leonardo Express.
 Check before assuming.